 - the generation of waste.

-A healthy environment provides ecosystem services and resources to underpin a thriving economy.
-Economic growth is widely regarded as critical for improving societal living standards, but it is debateable how much environmental damage or degradation is either inevitable or acceptable in order to generate improved material wellbeing.
-The decoupling demonstrated in this chapter between economic growth and environmental impacts, in particular carbon emissions, indicates that it is possible to reduce the environmental impacts of economic growth and that economic growth does not necessarily need to be achieved at the cost of significant environmental harm.
+A healthy environment provides ecosystem services and resources that underpin a thriving economy.
+Economic growth is widely regarded as critical for improving societal living standards, but it is debatable how much environmental damage or degradation is either inevitable or acceptable in order to generate improved material wellbeing.
+The decoupling demonstrated in this chapter between economic growth and environmental impacts, in particular carbon emissions, indicates that economic growth does not necessarily need to be achieved at the cost of significant environmental harm.
+Actions to further reduce carbon emissions may in fact increase economic growth.

-Moreover, slowdowns in economic growth do not necessarily generate accompanying improvements in environmental outcomes.
-Extended recessions can lead to environmental damage/degradation as business enterprises struggle to maintain viability.
-This may result in pressures for short-term exploitation of available natural resources, or less care and attention paid to the generation and management of waste.
+Conversely, slowdowns in economic growth are not necessarily accompanied by improvements in environmental outcomes.
+Extended recessions can lead to improved environmental outcomes (reduced economic activity resulting in reduced emissions, for example) but it can also result in additional damage/degradation as business enterprises struggle to maintain viability.
+This may result in pressures for short-term exploitation of available natural resources or less care and attention paid to the generation and management of waste.

 - policy settings